datagrok/modular-git-hooks/README.md

 # modular-git-hooks

 Sometimes, you want to perform several different actions in one git hook.
-Instead of using copy-paste or writing a script to call several other scripts, this repository demonstrates a technique that employs symlinks and Debian's `run-parts` mechanism to give you a separate directory for each hook.
+This repository demonstrates a technique that employs symlinks and Debian's `run-parts` mechanism to give you a separate directory for each hook, allowing you to keep each action in a separate script.
 Toss as many scripts as you like in the appropriate directory and they will all be run, without editing configuration files or launcher scripts.

+<table><tr><th>Before</th><th>After</th></tr><tr><td><pre>
+.git/
+└── hooks/
+    └── pre-commit*
+</pre></td><td><pre>
+.git/
+└── hooks/
+    ├── pre-commit.d/
+    │   ├── format-code.sh*
+    │   ├── run-linter.py*
+    │   ├── unit-tests*
+    │   └── frobnicate.rb*
+    └── pre-commit -> /path/to/dispatch*
+</pre></tr></table>

-This technique can be useful as well when in the situation where you have several repositories and wish to apply the same set of git hooks to each of them.
-If you need some mini-hook to run or not run for some subset of your repositories, have them check for a 'git config' value and abort or continue as appropriate.
+If you need some mini-hook to (not) run for some subset of your repositories, just have the mini-hook check for a 'git config' value and abort or continue as appropriate.
+This technique can be useful in the situations where:

+- you have several shared canonical repositories and wish to apply a different subset of your available remote git hooks to each of them, or
+- you wish to provide a shared set of git hooks to several developers on your team for their local use with your team's repositories.

 Shell and `run-parts` are its only dependencies.
 If your system does not include `run-parts`, there's a good-enough one in my gist [datagrok/run-parts.sh][]